What Is GFCI & How Does It Work

 What Is GFCI & How Does It Work?

-A Ground Fault Circuit Interrupter (GFCI) is a safety device that shuts power off the moment it senses electricity leaking somewhere it shouldn’t—like through water or a person.
-It trips in fractions of a second to prevent shock.
+A Ground Fault Circuit Interrupter (GFCI) is a safety device that cuts power instantly when it detects electricity flowing where it should not — such as through water or a person.
+It trips in about 1/40 of a second, fast enough to prevent serious shock.

-• A frayed wire under the sink touching a wet pipe
+• A frayed appliance cord touching a wet surface under the sink

 How Does a GFCI Work?